 Study items to be considered include, but are not limited to:

-– How can existing Recommendations covering network performance be interpreted to meet customers'/users' expectations of service quality under operational scenarios?
+– How can existing Recommendations covering quality of service and network performance be interpreted to meet customers'/users' expectations of service quality under operational scenarios?

 – What new or revised Recommendations are required to ensure that adequate network service quality can be provided to meet customers'/users' expectations under operational scenarios?
+A key focus of these new or revised recommendations relates to service providers, regulators and vendors

 Tasks